Abdul Kader Siddique: After independence

-After the Independence of Bangladesh, Siddique went back to his hometown of Tangail where he enjoyed considerable patronage from the Awami League, the party of Prime Minister Mujibur Rahman.
+After the independence of Bangladesh, Siddique went back to his hometown of Tangail, where he enjoyed considerable patronage from the Awami League, the party of Prime Minister Mujibur Rahman.

-Anti-junta insurgency
+Insurgency against Khondakar Mushtaq and Ziaur Rahman

 After the assassination of Sheikh Mujibur Rahman in 1975, Siddiqui and his followers organised attacks on the authorities of Khondakar Mushtaque's government.
 Elements loyal to Siddiqui operated from bases in Assam province in India and were actively supported by India's Border Security Force.
-In the insurgency against the military government of Bangladesh, 104 rebels were killed and more than 500 were injured.
+In the insurgency against the government of Ziaur Rahman, 104 rebels were killed and more than 500 were injured.
 The insurgency lasted more than two years.
+In 1976, the Janata Party government ended its support for him, stating, "no shelter shall be given to criminal elements across the border" and promised non-interference in Bangladeshi affairs.

 He was tried by a military court on 24 July 1978 and sentenced to 7 years in jail.
-He was accused of killing a major and a number of soldiers of Bangladesh Army after the Assassination of Sheikh Mujibur Rahman following the 15 August 1975 Bangladesh coup d'état.
-On 6 December 1990, he returned to Bangladesh from self imposed exile in India.
+He was accused of killing a major and a number of soldiers of the Bangladesh Army.
+On 6 December 1990, he returned to Bangladesh from self-imposed exile in India.

-1990s–present
+Post-exiled life

 Siddique was elected member of the parliament of Bangladesh from different constituencies of Tangail.